SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 - `_NTREV` same but for the talk page, i.e. showing how much discussion is going on around this page
 - `_SUBP` add properties for subpages
 - `_USERREG` add a property to user pages with the users registration date
-- `_EXIFDATA` add properties based on image metadata (exif data), when available and in case the object is in namespace "file".
-Note that the currently available exif data ("datetimeoriginal", "datetime", "software", "imagewidth" and "imagelength") will be stored as a [subobject][subobject].
+- `_EXIFDATA` add properties based on image metadata (Exif data), when available and in case the object is in namespace "file".
+Note that the currently available Exif data ("datetimeoriginal", "datetime", "software", "imagewidth" and "imagelength") will be stored as a [subobject][subobject].

 #### Properties with further depedencies